Patients who undergo lumpectomy surgery for treatment of their breast cancer almost always receive radiation therapy afterward.

 Where can I be treated by a Johns Hopkins radiation oncologist?

-Johns Hopkins Radiation Oncology has three locations throughout Maryland:
+Johns Hopkins Radiation Oncology has several locations throughout Maryland and Washington, DC:

 - The Johns Hopkins Hospital, Downtown Baltimore